poetiq-ai/poetiq-arc-agi-solver/README.md

 ---

 ## 📊 Public Eval Results
-You can recreate points from these charts using this repo.
+You can recreate the Gemini 3 points from these charts using this repo.

 <p align="center">
   <img src="arcagi1.png" width="45%" />